pilgaard/large_systems/SecurityAssignment.md

 | Possible | Low        | Moderate | High     | Extreme      |
 | Unlikely | Low        | Simulator endpoint      | Moderate | Server      |
 | Rare     | Low        | Low      | Moderate | High         |

+## Operating

+Just like with our own project, it is possible to use the publicly available Simulator endpoint, without logging in.
+A vulnerability like this can obviously be exploited, and is not realistic in a production environment.